7 Of The Most Iconic Horror Movie Cars

 Evil Dead – 1973 Oldsmobile Delta 88

 It is a 1973 Oldsmobile Delta 88 that is the car that takes the group to that fateful cabin in the woods in Sam Raimi’s Evil Dead franchise.
-As the main transportation for the franchise the car goes from being under the control of an unseen evil to a steam-powered ‘deathcoaster’ to a Nitrous Oxide enhanced machine and even a tow car for an Airstream caravan.
-The car may have been a central feature to the film, but also to Sam Raimi, as it featured in almost every film he directed from Crimewave to Spiderman and Drag Me To Hell.
+As the main transportation for the franchise the car goes from being under the control of an unseen evil, to a steam-powered ‘deathcoaster’, to a Nitrous Oxide enhanced machine and even a tow car for an Airstream caravan.
+Now that’s a car for every situation.
+The car may have been a central feature to the film, but also to Sam Raimi, as he actually owned the car it featured in almost every film he directed from then on for the next 40 years, including Crimewave, Spiderman, Oz The Great and powerful, Darkman, The Gift, The Quick And The Dead, Drag Me To Hell and more recently Multiverse Of Madness.
+Well you may as well get your money’s worth.

 Shaun of the Dead – Jaguar XJ12